It’s Budget Prep Time for Boards

 VENDORS AND PROJECTS – IT’S NOT ALWAYS APPLES TO APPLES

 Inflation.
 That’s a word every Board member should have on their mind.
-Connect with your Community Manager and get the conversation going now – it’s not always apples to apples when it comes to prioritizing and pricing budget items.
+Connect with your Community Manager and get the conversation going now because it’s not always apples to apples when it comes to prioritizing and pricing budget items.

 Our experienced maintenance team and VIVE vetting process help ensure vendors are qualified, experienced, and experts in their field, but even when using your vetted vendors, material costs and service pricing may have changed from last year.